Skip to content

 Info

-is used here because only data blocks are continuous in memory.
-Most of the time, there is one event in a data block.
+n_blocks is used instead of n_entries because only data blocks are contiguous in memory.
+In most cases, there is one event per data block.

 Warning